 Students will register with the General Coordinator and provide its 5 favorite TROPIMUNDO Trajectories.

 Figure caption on TROPIMUNDO Trajectories.
-Structure and two-yearly schedule of the EMMC in Tropical Biodiversity and Ecosystems (TROPIMUNDO), with a starting semester (S1) at any of the three European HEI, followed by a mobility outside Europe in S2 (choice between any of the third-country sites for each student).
-In S3, the student studies at a second European HEI (ULB-VUB students go to UNIFI or UPMC-MNHN, UNIFI students go to ULB-VUB or UPMC-MNHN, and UPMC-MNHN students go to ULB-VUB or UNIFI), to finally return to the European HEI he started from.
+Structure and two-yearly schedule of the EMMC in Tropical Biodiversity and Ecosystems (TROPIMUNDO), with a starting semester (S1) at any of the European HEI, followed by a mobility outside Europe in S2 (choice between any of the third-country sites for each student).
+In S3, the student studies at a second European HEI (ULB-VUB students go to UNIFI, UPMC-MNHN or UGF, UNIFI students go to ULB-VUB, UPMC-MNHN or UGF, and UPMC-MNHN students go to ULB-VUB or UNIFI), to finally return to the European HEI they started from.
 Potential intensive language courses and exam periods are also indicated.

-At the end of the program the student will have been in touch with 2/3 of the European expertise in the consortium (See Section 2A).
+At the end of the program the student will have been in touch with multiple European expertise in the consortium (See Section 2A).
 During S2 each of the above Trajectories will be completed by a hands-on experience in one of two tropical sites, which is fully justified considering the name of the joint programme.
-The Trajectories and the choices therein have been limited so that each Trajectory constitutes a unique combination of courses and expertises.Trajectories involving UPMC-MNHN or UDsch require knowledge of the French language (See Application Section 8).
+The Trajectories and the choices therein have been limited so that each Trajectory constitutes a unique combination of courses and expertises.Trajectories involving UPMC-MNHN, UGF or UDsch require knowledge of the French language (See Application Section 8).